dahak-metagenomics/dahak/docs/readfilt_walkthru.md

 The following walkthrough covers the steps in the read filtering and quality assessment workflow.

+(All of the commands given below are bash commands.)

 This workflow covers the use of Docker to interactively run the workflow on a fresh Ubuntu 16.04 (Xenial) image, and requires sudo commands to be run.